Here are a few questions that have/may come up, and some answers. They may not be good

 KiwiSDRs at this site:

-Important: Please use the WebSDR and not the Kiwis on frequencies/bands that are already covered by the WebSDR.
+Important: Please use the WebSDR and not the Kiwis on frequencies/bands that are already covered by the WebSDR for casual use.
 Read on to find out why.

 See also the KiwiSDR FAQ - link